XiajZhang/ga_deployment_firebase/README.md

 The following 3 files are the most important to work with:

-* GA_database.py - Contains all the functions used to communicate with the firebase database
+* GA_database.py - Contains all the functions used to communicate with the firebase database.
+We use pyrebase (python library for firebase) to communicate with the database.
 * app.py - Contains a minimal flask server that uses the functions in GA_database.py to communicate with firebase
 * sample_client.py - An example client that uses that makes GET and POST requests to the app to communicate with the database